defenseunicorns/leapfrogai/packages/supabase/README.md

   ```

 - Longer term API tokens (30, 60, or 90 days) can be created from the API key workflow within the LeapfrogAI UI
+- Longer term API tokens (30 days) can also be created using the [API documentation](../../src/leapfrogai_api/README.md)

 ## Supabase Migrations